Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Related Work

-\textbf{Knowledge Distillation with LLMs}.
-Knowledge Distillation (KD) \cite{hinton2015distilling} is a widely used method to train a neural network model (student) with the knowledge of another neural network model (teacher).
-Originally, this is done by minimizing the Kullback–Leibler (KL) divergence between their logit distributions.
-Then, \citet{kim2016sequence} propose SeqKD as a variant of KD to train an LLM (student) with the knowledge of another LLM (teacher), minimizing the KL divergence between their next-token logit distributions.
-Notably, Alpaca \cite{alpaca, codealpaca} and Vicuna \cite{vicuna2023} are prominent examples of SeqKD.
-Recently, \citet{gu2024minillm, yao-etal-2025-revisiting} argue that reversing the KL divergence is more effective for SeqKD.
-Nevertheless, none of these methods enables training an LLM (student) with the knowledge of traditional tree-based models (teacher).
-Unlike traditional KD, which minimizes divergence between output distributions, our approach transfers knowledge by verbalizing decision tree rules as natural language and incorporating them into the training context.
+Knowledge Distillation (KD) \cite{hinton2015distilling} is a widely used method for training a neural network with the knowledge of another neural network.
+Later, \citet{kim2016sequence} introduced SeqKD as a variant of KD tailored for training an LLM with the knowledge of another LLM.
+Remarkably, Alpaca \cite{alpaca} and Vicuna \cite{vicuna2023} are prominent examples of SeqKD.
+Nevertheless, none of these methods enable training an LLM with the knowledge of tree-based specialist models, leaving this area largely unexplored.